COMMITTEES

-Over 2000 marine scientists, based for the large part in research institutes on the shores of the Mediterranean and Black Seas, but also in northern Europe and across the Atlantic, form the active "gene pool" of six CIESM standing Committees.
+Over 2,000 marine scientists, based for the large part in research institutes on the shores of the Mediterranean and Black Seas, but also in northern Europe and across the Atlantic, form the active "gene pool" of six CIESM standing Committees.

-C1 - Marine Geosciences
+C1.
+Marine Geosciences

 main themes: geodynamics; active tectonics; morphology and structure of active/passive margins; submarine landslides; tsunami hazards; sediments and sedimentary processes; evaporites; volcanic and hydrothermal activity; mud volcanism and cold seeps; geoarchaeology; multibeam sea-bottom cartography.

-C2 - Physics and Climate of the Ocean
+C2.
+Physics & Climate of the Ocean

 main themes: water masses structure and dynamics; thermohaline circulation; air-sea interactions; climatic variability; mesoscale phenomena; hydrodynamic processes; small scale mixing and turbulence; sea level; waves; operational oceanography.

-C3 - Marine Biogeochemistry
+C3.
+Marine Biogeochemistry

 main themes: chemical fluxes; trace metal speciation; sediment geochemistry; bioaccumulation and effects of contaminants; water chemistry.